 Course M19.2 Name of lecturer For contact details, see ESB website.
-Prof. Dr. Michel Charifzadeh Language of instruction English Credits (ECTS) 2 ECTS Total workload 60 hours (30 hours lecture time, 30 hours independent study) Contact hours per week (SWS) 2 hours Learning outcomes Personal competencies: In the internship report, students are guided to critically reflect on the internship in order to consciously perceive important experiences and to use them for their further professional development.
-Course-specific contributions to AoL competency goals (CG 1-6) The competency goals CG2, CG3, CG4, and CG6 are introduced or reinforced during the internship colloquium.
-CG2: The supervisor facilitates guidance for students in addressing intercultural challenges when specifically requested.
-CG3: Upon request, the supervisor provides guidance to students in navigating ethical challenges.
-CG4: Students receive guidance on applying and expanding their theoretical knowledge acquired during their studies to effectively solve problems.
-CG6: Students are introduced to the analysis of the commercial impact of digitalization.
+Prof. Dr. Hans-Martin Beyer Language of instruc- tion English Credits (ECTS) 2 ECTS Total workload 60 hours (30 hours lecture time, 30 hours independent study) Contact hours per week (SWS) 2 hours Learning outcomes Personal competencies: In the internship report, students are guided to critically reflect on the internship in order to consciously perceive important experiences and to use them for their further professional development.
+Course-specific contributions to AoL competency goals (CG 1-6) The competency goals CG2, CG3, CG4, and CG6 are reinforced during the internship colloquium.
+They get prepared and guided to CG2: The supervisor provides guidance in intercultural challenges upon request.
+CG 3: The supervisor provides guidance in ethical challenges upon request.
+CG4: Students are guided on how to apply and deepen the theoretical knowledge acquired during their studies.

+CG6: Students are introduced to analyse of the commercial impact of digitalization.
 Contents/ indicative syllabus Knowledge of work procedures in a business environment; independent execution of typical business tasks.
-Contents vary depending on the organisation offering the internship.
+Contents vary depending on the organisation providing the internship.
 Teaching and learning methodology Continuous support & feedback by the responsible internship officer in guiding the students through the internship and process of reporting.
-Miscellaneous None Indicative reading list Upon request, students will receive literature references for the specific industry of the internship from their supervisor or an appropriate faculty member.
+Miscellaneous None Indicative reading list Upon request, students will receive literature references for the particular industry of the internship from their supervisor.